-Hospital clinical engineering teams have an important role to play in assessing emerging health care technologies.
-But how can you prepare for the next wave of tech if you don’t have the time and tools to do so?
+Clinical engineering departments in hospitals have an important role to play in assessing emerging healthcare technologies.
+But how can you prepare for the next wave of technology when you don’t have the time, tools and resources to do so?

 The Struggle Between Innovation and Stagnation

-Torn between responsibilities, healthcare technology management professionals, naturally, feel pressured to help resolve these daily technical crises, frequently responding to the “tyranny of the urgent” and leaving little time to actually evaluate emerging technologies.
-This reactive mindset is likely to continue to become increasingly prevalent with the proliferation of moveable medical equipment (MME) and increased intelligence of hospital systems.
+Unfortunately, this reactive mindset is likely to continue to become increasingly prevalent with the proliferation of movable medical equipment (MME) and increased intelligence of hospital systems.
 As a result, the hospital continues to experience delays in making important strategic investments in new innovations.

 Reduce Your Clinical Engineering Staff Burdens and Increase Their Value

-This delay to access and implement new technology is leading an increased number of clinical engineering leaders to seek strategies for reducing the burden of day-to-day tasks, such as movable medical equipment (MME) repair, without adding significant cost to operating budgets.
+This delay in accessing and implementing new technology is leading an increased number of clinical engineering leaders to seek strategies for reducing the burden of day-to-day tasks, such as moveable medical equipment (MME) repair, without adding significant cost to operating budgets.
 In addition, hospitals nationwide are expanding clinical engineering job descriptions to include “emerging technology assessment and growth strategies.”

 The infographic, seen in part below, and available for download here, explores:

-- Emerging technologies poised to transform health care
+- Eight emerging technologies poised to transform healthcare

 - Solutions to free your HTM staff to drive more value to your hospital or IDN